deltabeard/ctrmus/README.md

 ### When stopped
 A or R = Play selected file or change directory.

+B = Go up directory.

 Up and down = Select file.

 Start = Return to Homebrew menu (Only when stopped playing).

 ### Features
-* Plays PCM WAV, AIFF, FLAC, Opus files.
+* Plays PCM WAV, AIFF, FLAC, Opus, MP3 files.
 * Pause and play support.
 * Plays music via headphones whilst system is closed.
 * Ability to browse directories.